sa国际传媒

 The hereditary chiefs from four First Nations on the Saanich Peninsula demanded Wednesday that the federal government immediately ban the commercial herring fishery in the Salish Sea.

 With a food and bait herring opening set to begin around Qualicum on Nov.
-24, the chiefs claimed continued openings by the Fisheries and Oceans sa国际传媒 have decimated herring stocks over the decades and a moratorium is needed to allow herring time to recover.
+24, the chiefs said continued openings by the Fisheries and Oceans sa国际传媒 have decimated herring stocks over the decades and a moratorium is needed to allow herring time to recover.

 “This may be the last opportunity to stop the collapse of this species,” said Tsartlip Nation Hereditary Chief Paul Sam Sr. (Telaxten).
 “We need to give the herring time to recover so that it can be fished sustainably again, as my great-grandfather did.”